 Senior Leadership Team

 Before her appointment as president, she served as the vice president, academic for almost 10 years.
-During her tenure as a vice president, the college became actively involved in applied research, and added a variety of new programs including heavy oil power engineering, renewable energy and conservation, street rod technologies, western ranch and cow horse, and sign language interpretation.
+During her tenure as a vice president, the college became active in applied research, constructed the Energy Centre and added a variety of new programs including heavy oil power engineering, renewable energy and conservation, street rod technologies, western ranch and cow horse, and sign language interpretation.

 In the next 10 years she became chair of three additional programs and then took on the dual role of dean and chair of human services programs.
 As dean, she created the School of Health and Human Services in 1998 and guided its growth to 10 programs.

-In addition to her work at Lakeland College, Stewart has been involved in various organizations and boards including the Alberta Council for Admissions and Transfers, Alberta Promise Board of Directors, and Child Care Network.
+In addition to her work at Lakeland, Stewart has been involved in various organizations and boards including the Alberta Council for Admissions and Transfers, Alberta Promise Board of Directors, and Child Care Network.
 She served as chair of the Alberta Provincial Early Childhood Coordinators.
+Currently she is an active member of the Council of Post-Secondary Presidents of Alberta and The Presidents Leadership Network Coordinating Committee for Canada.

 Stewart has a bachelor's degree in liberal arts with a teaching certificate, and a master's in early childhood education from California State University of Northridge.
-She is working on a doctorate in higher education from the University of Liverpool and has successfully completed all course work.
-She is currently in the research phase of the program and expects to complete her doctorate soon.
+She also has a doctorate in higher education from the University of Liverpool.

 Alice and her husband Alex live near Vermilion, Alberta.
-She is very involved in English springer spaniel trials and for the past few years has judged national championships in Canada and the United States.
+She is very involved in English springer spaniel trials and has judged various national championships in both Canada and the United States.
 She is also a competitor in Alberta and Saskatchewan cutting horse associations and placed second in Canada in the 5000 intermediate class.
+Originally from California, Stewart was a gold medalist in the state’s Junior Olympics track and field program.

 Contact Alice via: